Soviet nostalgia binds divergent CIS states

 Putin published an article in October outlining his plans to bring former Soviet states into a new "Eurasian Union," saying that "a stronger integration on a new political and economic basis and a new system of values is an imperative of our era."

-Putin's idea has been embraced by Kazakh President Nursultan Nazarbayev, who has attracted more than $120 billion in foreign investment since independence and presided over average economic growth of 8 percent annually over the last decade.
+Putin's idea has been embraced by Kazakh President Nursultan Nazarbayev, who has attracted more than $120 billion (76 billion pounds) in foreign investment since independence and presided over average economic growth of 8 percent annually over the last decade.

 A similar proposal by Nazarbayev, a member of the last Communist Party politburo who some say had been poised to become Soviet prime minister, was quietly shelved in the 1990s after failing to grab the imagination of other CIS leaders.